trpc/trpc/www/docs/server/subscriptions.md

 ## Error handling

 Throwing an error in a generator function propagates to `trpc`'s `onError()` on the backend, but the error will not be sent to the client - the client will automatically reconnect based on the last event id that is [tracked using `tracked()`](#tracked).

+If this is surprising behavior to you and you have a finite amount of data to send, you should consider using [httpBatchStreamLink](../client/links/httpBatchStreamLink.md) instead.